 Finally, you should fight the ticket when you have a failure to appear (see below for a discussion on dealing with a failure to appear).

-If you need help fighting your traffic ticket, you can contact me using the form below.
+If you need help fighting your traffic ticket, you can contact me by clicking the “free consultation” button below.